azboss2021/pathfinding/README.md

 # Pathfinding

-## A basic pathfinding app that visualizes a node to node path.
+## A basic pathfinding app that visualizes a node-to-node path.

-This project is not complete, but (currently) simulates the A* pathfinding algorithm I learned recently on a rectangular grid.
+This project is not complete, but (currently) simulates the A* pathfinding algorithm I recently learned on a rectangular grid.

 ➡️ [LIVE DEMO](https://azboss2021.github.io/pathfinding/)